Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 13:21 And the best part is the pricing is straightforward.

-13:25 You only pay for the data that you use with no hidden overage fees or per seat
+13:25 You only pay for the data that you use with no hidden overage fees or per seat pricing.

-13:29 pricing, and I just learned this, Brian.
+13:30 And I just learned this, Brian.

-13:32 They also have, they provide the pro version for free to all open source projects.
+13:32 They also have they provide the pro version for free to all open source projects.

-13:38 So if you're an open source maintainer and you want to have Scout APM for that
+13:38 So if you're an open source maintainer and you want to have Scout APM for that project, just shoot them a message or something on their pricing page about that.

 13:45 So you can start your free trial and get instant insights today.